btclock/btclock_v3/README.md

 Most [information](https://github.com/btclock/btclock_v2/wiki) about BTClock v2 is still valid for this version.

 **NOTE**: The software assumes that the hardware is run in a controlled private network.
 The Web UI and the OTA update mechanism are not password protected and accessible to anyone in the network.
+Also, since the device only fetches numbers through WebSockets it will skip server ceritificate verification to save resources.

 ## Known issues
 - After starting it might take a while before the correct data is displayed